 Some vaccines use modified live viruses.
 Unfortunately with that type of vaccine, your dog can actually shed the virus to other dogs.
 So while your dog is protected, other dogs around them are at a slightly elevated risk level.

 Annual vaccinations are also a time for your dog to get their annual physical exam.
-If your veterinarian finds something that needs treating, it's nice to have time for your dog to get their treatment and be cured before their holiday.
+And, if your veterinarian finds something that needs treating, it's nice to have time for your dog to get their treatment and be cured before their holiday.

 You love experiencing life, and so should your dog.
 Like you, if your pet leaves the house for a walk in your neighbourhood or the park, or visits the veterinarian’s office, a grooming shop or at a training class, he is likely exposed to disease.
 While scientifically, kennel cough can be caused one of a number of things such as bacteria called Bordetella bronchiseptica, two viruses called Parainfluenza virus and Adenovirus, and even an organism called Mycoplasma, when a dog gets a respiratory infection, unfortunately for kennel operators, it's commonly referred to as kennel cough even though they can pick it up anywhere where dogs mix and mingle.

 Dogs not showing symptoms can pass one of these diseases along, and all they need to do to spread it is clear their throat once just after we’ve thoroughly cleaned.
 It's exactly the same as when kids come back from school with a cold, or you catch something at the office.